c-ayd/Cayd.Random.Extensions/README.md

 `decimal` | NextDecimal()      | NextDecimal(maxValue) | NextDecimal(minValue, maxValue)

 For boolean:
-- The parameterless method returns a random boolean value with a 50% change of being `true`.
+- The parameterless method returns a random boolean value with a 50% chance of being `true`.
-- The method with one parameter returns a random boolean value with a specified change of being `true`.
+- The method with one parameter returns a random boolean value with a specified chance of being `true`.

 Type   | (No Parameter) | Probability
 -------|----------------|----------------------